markmfredrickson/optmatch/cran-comments.md

 * win-builder (old, devel and release)
 * mac-builer

+# Comments

+This is a quick resubmission after addressing an issue with the server hosting the non-CRAN package.

 # R CMD check results

 There were 2 note:

 ```
 * checking CRAN incoming feasibility ...
 [16s] NOTE
 Maintainer: 'Josh Errickson <jerrick@umich.edu>'